 Migrate your Account

-- A key contact from your account confirms the new subdomain in aXcelerate from your System Settings
+- A key contact from your organisation confirms the new subdomain in aXcelerate from your System Settings

 - Once confirmed, aXcelerate support sets a date for your migration.
 It will be scheduled on a Friday or Saturday night after 9 pm

-Tip: aXcelerate will automatically update any of your links within aXcelerate (e.g., Resource library documents linked in a template or assessment) to your new subdomain.
+Tip: aXcelerate has already updated any of your links within aXcelerate (e.g., Resource library documents linked in a template or assessment) to your new subdomain.

-Any API integrations, or links to aXcelerate, outside of aXcelerate (i.e., links aXcelerate cannot access to update), using the “admin.axcelerate.com.au” domain, will need to be changed to your new subdomain when it is ready to be used.
+Any API integrations, or links to aXcelerate, outside of aXcelerate (i.e., links aXcelerate cannot staff cannot update), using the “admin.axcelerate.com.au” domain, will need to be changed to your new subdomain.

 Subdomain Migration FAQs